gbogard/free-monads-from-scratch/presentation.md

 ### *Real-word practice* #4: combining DSLs

-#### Every program can specifically select the operations they need,<br>instead of having access to every possible operation.
+#### Every program should specifically select the operations it needs,<br>instead of having access to every possible operation.

 ---